danielvm-git/binance-trading-robot/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments\
-Thanks a lot for all the good job that [@amfchef](https://github.com/amfchef) made here and also for all the [Discord](https://discord.com/invite/u2FcPxy) group folks
+Thanks a lot for all the good job that [@amfchef](https://github.com/amfchef) made here and also for all the [Discord](https://discord.com/invite/u2FcPxy) group folks for their support